 Win a Trip to Paris Raffle

-The prize includes a weeklong stay in a Paris apartment, plus two round-trip plane tickets from a major US city to Paris (not to exceed $800 per ticket).
-The winner will stay in a stylish 3- bedroom apartment in northwestern Paris (17th arrondissement).
+Our winner will enjoy a week-long stay in Paris during 2019.
+Their prize is two round-trip plane tickets from a major US city to Paris, and a week in a stylish 3-bedroom apartment in northwestern Paris (17th arrondissement).
 A stone’s throw away are outdoor street markets, fabulous restaurants & cafes, and two nearby metro stops.
 Parc Monceau, Gare St. Lazare, the Madeleine, and the Opera are all in walking distance.
-For those new to Paris, the apartment comes with an extensive guide to neighborhood life!
+Thank you to everyone who participated in this exciting fundraiser!

 How to Support MWS